jakobzhao/geog458/labs/lab03/readme.md

 **Instructor:** Bo Zhao, 206.685.3846 or zhaobo@uw.edu; **Points Available** = 50

-In this lab, we will design an interactive web map of cell towers in Washington.
+In this lab, we will design a web map application.
+This application is a proportional symbol map of earthquakes near Japan.
 When creating a web map, one of the critical components is styling your elements to provide proper symbolization for your data.
 This increases legibility for users and can give your map an appealing, custom design.
-Elements that can be customized to include thematic layers (i.e., points, lines, and polygons), base maps (as a leaflet `tileLayer`), interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as credits, etc.).
-To do that, the county boundaries are from [Washington Data & Research](https://www.ofm.wa.gov/washington-data-research/population-demographics/gis-data/census-geographic-files), and the spatial distribution of cell towers is from [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.opendata.arcgis.com/datasets/0835ba2ed38f494196c14af8407454fb_0?geometry=-126.488%2C45.696%2C-112.612%2C48.318).
+Elements that can be customized to include thematic layers (i.e., choropleth, proportional symbols, dot density, etc), base maps, interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as credits, etc.).
+The earthquake data is from USGS earthquake catalog.
 Below is the web map you will make by walking through this lab handout.

 ![](img/final_map.png)

 To get started, please synchronize the course material to the working space of your local computer.
-If you are working in the Digital Earth Lab, please synchronize your course material on the desktop directory.
 The material for this lab is located at `[your_working_space]/geog458/labs/lab03`.
-Next, open the course material in Atom.
+Next, open the course material in VS Code.

-## 1. Set up our Map and Add Data
+## 1. Display the map and load geospatial data

-In your IDE (Atom), open `map1.html` to prepare for editing.
+In your IDE (VS Code, or any other alternatives you are familiar), open `1_basic.html` to prepare for editing.

-In this file, you will see a basic HTML page.
+In this file, you will see the structure of a basic HTML page.

-Inside the `head` tag, we include both the latest version of `leaflet.css` and `leaflet.js`.
-After the `leaflet.css` we add a `style` tag in order to include our customized CSS styling codes.
+Inside the `head` tag, we include both the latest version of `mapbox-gl-js.css` and `mapbox-gl-js.js`.
+After the `mapbox-gl-js.css` we add a `style` tag in order to include our customized CSS styling codes.

 Inside the `body` tag, we put a `map` div tag for holding the map object.
 After that map `div` tag, we include a `script` tag to put the javascript codes.